blouyakis/emt_basic/module_4_test.md

 ### Q83 🟡
 **Front**
-38-year-old female struck abdomen with bat, bright-red vaginal bleed.
-Appropriate dressing?
+A 38-year-old female was struck across her lower abdomen with a baseball bat.
+Her skin is pale, cool, and diaphoretic.
+She tells you she has bright red bleeding from her vagina.
+You should apply a:
 · Hemostatic to wound · Direct pressure to source · **Bulky external dressing to vaginal opening** · Cold pack abdomen

 **Back**